willianeckstein/docker-images/README.md

 # Docker Images

-A repository made to place some useful and ready to use docker images.
+A repository made to place some useful and ready to use docker files.